percona/k8spxc-docs/docs/backups-move-from-external-db.md

 ## Prepare the source environment

-1. Use official installation instructions for either [Percona Server for MySQL](https://docs.percona.com/percona-server/8.0/quickstart-overview.html#install-percona-server-for-mysql) or [Percona XtraDB Cluster](https://docs.percona.com/percona-xtradb-cluster/8.0/install/index.html) to have the database up and running in your source environment (skip this step if one of them is already installed).
+1. Use official installation instructions for either [Percona Server for MySQL :octicons-link-external-16:](https://docs.percona.com/percona-server/8.0/quickstart-overview.html#install-percona-server-for-mysql) or [Percona XtraDB Cluster :octicons-link-external-16:](https://docs.percona.com/percona-xtradb-cluster/8.0/install/index.html) to have the database up and running in your source environment (skip this step if one of them is already installed).

-2. Use official installation instructions for [Percona XtraBackup](https://docs.percona.com/percona-xtrabackup/8.0/installation.html) to have it up and running in your source environment (skip this step if it is already installed).
+2. Use official installation instructions for [Percona XtraBackup :octicons-link-external-16:](https://docs.percona.com/percona-xtrabackup/8.0/installation.html) to have it up and running in your source environment (skip this step if it is already installed).